Naturhistoriska/georg-data/README.rst

 Output files
 ------------

-After executing the workflow, output files should be found in ``./data/processed/``.
+After executing the workflow, you should be able to find the output files under ``./data/processed/``.

 Running the workflow